 Obviously, the cheapest way to get around the Gathering city is to walk.
 Walking with your group might require extra patience as well.
-In a group of any size you can almost be guaranteed that not everyone will walk at the same speed.
-Before arriving in the Gathering city, be sure to discuss how your group will walk together, and inform them to expect to spend some time in lines and how to make the most out of every situation.
+In a group

 Encourage your group to begin "training" by walking a mile or more each day in the months leading up to the Gathering.
 Not only will this break in the walking shoes they plan to wear, it will get the body used to walking.
 Walk outside to get used to the heat.
 Begin to hydrate before you arrive in the Gathering city, too!